 Production

 We all have a part to play in reducing environmental impact.
-We collect data from our key suppliers to understand how we can minimise our footprint.
+We collect data from our key suppliers to understand how we can minimise our sustainable footprint.
 The factories that we work with meet our ethical and technical requirements before any orders can be placed.

 Our Ethical Trade Team and our Code of Conduct